KU and the Adult Migrant English Program

 KU is proud to work in partnership with the Navitas English and Max Solutions to support the settlement needs of AMEP clients.
 For all eligible AMEP clients who have children under school age, KU manages the provision of childcare through on-site or mainstream childcare services.
 There is no child care cost to AMEP clients for childcare provided through the AMEP for the duration of their AMEP tuition.

-KU manages five AMEP onsite child care centres with locations in Bankstown, Cabramatta, Fairfield, Liverpool and Canberra.
+KU manages six AMEP onsite childcare centres with locations in Bankstown, Cabramatta, Canberra, Fairfield, Liverpool and Mayfield.

 Our Program and Approach